You are here

 Both Studies Programs, the Chancellor's Leadership Studies Program (CLSP) and the Ethnic Living and Learning Community Leadership Studies Program (ELLC), enable students to understand how institutions and communities solve problems and learn about the different leadership styles needed to work effectively in a variety of settings.
 As an essential element of their study, students learn about their own values and belief systems as well as the values and belief systems of others.
 Culturally competent leadership develops when students are able to integrate the knowledge of self and others into their practice of leadership.
 Students and instructors work to recognize that building community, collaboration, ethical reflection, respect and valuing diversity are hallmarks of contemporary leadership practice.
 The RAP Learning Community design includes: small personalized classes; leadership summits; educational and social events and community engagement and networking.

 The CLSP is for students who want to make a positive impact on the lives of others.
-Students also explore ways to work more effectively with others by learning about various cultures and communities.
+Students also explore ways to work more effectively in diverse groups and environments by: learning about various cultures and communities; exploring the influence of culture on our daily lives and beginning to develop the skills necessary to become successful leaders.

 The ELLC Program provides an opportunity for students to engage in an intentional multicultural leadership community in the residence hall and in classes.
 In community, students experience and learn about both the influence of culture on our daily lives and the skills necessary to become successful leaders in diverse groups and environments.